Shivanikanodia/Fraud-Detection-Engine-/README.md

 ---

-### TOP PREDICTORS OF FRAUD:

 **Merchants and Peak Hours to Watch out:**

-Uber, Lyft, Ebay.com, Walmart, discount, Gap and Sears consistently appeared in list where Fraud transaction volume and  fraud counts were high.
+Uber, Lyft, Ebay.com, Walmart, discount, Gap and Sears consistently appeared in list where Fraud transaction volume were high.
 This evidented from the temporal analysis where hours like 12:00 AM, 01:00 AM and 03:00 AM were targeted mostly and these specific merchants showed fraudulent activity indicating low monitoring hours or bot testing.

 ### FUTURE WORK:

-- Working on creating AI agent Interface which help risk team and customers to input Case details like Transaction_id,  Amount, Merchant_name, Transaction_Hour, Merchant_Location, Channel to detect fraud.
-AI would sends those inputs to your API Endpoint and will respond based on model behaviour, ensuring sensitivty, data privacy and compliance.
+- Working on creating AI agent Interface which help risk team and customers to understand if transaction is fraudulent by inputing Case details like Transaction_id, Transaction_Amount, Merchant_name, Transaction_Hour, Merchant_Location, Channel.
+- AI would use SHAP Explainations and sends those inputs to your API Endpoint and will respond based on model behaviour, ensuring sensitivty, data privacy and compliance.

-- Iâ€™d set up model monitoring with tools like EvidentlyAI to track drift, precision, and recall over time.
+**1.Monitoring & Observability:**

+Performance: accuracy/precision/recall/PR-AUC

+Data: schema/volume drift, feature drift, label drift (once labels arrive).

+Ops: latency, throughput, error rate, timeouts, dependency health.

+**2. Logging & Audit:**

+Log request payload fingerprints, feature values (hashed for PII), model/feature versions, decision, explanation, and outcome.

+Retain inference logs with trace IDs to training rows (data lineage).

+Privacy: redact PII, tokenize identifiers.

+### Instructions to run.